No products in the cart.

+This new technology is rare and hard to find in the clinical setting.
+Dr. Vaughan has been trained and is utilizing this rehab tool specifically for pelvic and lumbar health.
 We offer multiple health solutions and treatments for women.
-Women's health is treating the spine, abdominals, pelvis, genitals and much more.
+Women’s health is treating the spine, abdominals, pelvis, genitals and much more.

 Pregnancy can cause many changes in a woman’s body.
 These musculoskeletal changes can be uncomfortable and painful.

-During pregnancy, you may experience hip pain, low back pain, instability of the sacroiliac joints and your pelvis, sciatica, rib pain, vulvar varicosities, postural changes, round ligament pain, pelvic floor dysfunction, coccyx pain and pubic symphysis pain.
+During pregnancy, you may experience hip pain, low back pain, instability of the sacroiliac joints and your pelvis, sciatica, rib pain, vulvar varicosities, postural changes, round ligament pain, pelvic floor dysfunction, coccyx pain, and pubic symphysis pain.
 Physical therapy can reduce your pain, prevent symptoms from becoming chronic, and keep you at your physical best during this wonderful time.

-Many mothers to be want to exercise or continue to exercise during this period.
+Many mothers-to-be want to exercise or continue to exercise during this period.
 As a mother of 2 and avid exerciser herself, Danielle knows first-hand what exercises are safe to do and what exercises are not safe to do.

 Other joints and muscles are seen by a physical therapist to regain function and so should the pelvic floor after delivery.
 It is important to regain muscle strength and restore proper length so that you may safely return to activity and exercise.
 The demands of caring for your newborn may cause back pain, hip pain, and /or pelvic floor dysfunction.